premkumar0/exalens-mqtt/README.md

-# Exalens MQTT Monitoring System
+# MQTT Monitoring System with simulated sensor data

 This project simulates the behavior of sensors, monitors their readings, and provides APIs to retrieve data based on specific criteria.
 It uses Docker containers to deploy various services and is designed to be easy to set up and interact with.